 10 Ways to prevent nicotine addiction and how to perform It

-Symptoms of nicotine addiction include unsuccessful attempts to quit smoking, withdrawal symptoms when attempting to stop, continuing smoking despite health problems, and avoiding social activities.
-People with nicotine addiction may end up avoiding people who don’t smoke or places that are smoke-free.
-This type of addiction can put one’s health in danger by increasing the risk of various health problems or worsening existing health issues.
+People with nicotine addiction end up avoiding people who don’t smoke or places that are smoke-free.
+This type of addiction puts one’s health in danger by increasing the risk of various health problems or worsening existing health issues.

 Fortunately, nicotine addiction is manageable and preventable.
 The most important strategies to prevent nicotine addiction are listed below.